Brown, Allen boost A's in 5-3 win over Royals - NewsBreak

 UP NEXT

-Athletics: Oakland’s Paul Blackburn (6-3, 2.97 ERA) will take the mound Monday to open a three-game series against the American League-leading Yankees as part of a 10-game road trip.
-LHP Jordan Montgomery (3-1, 2.97) will pitch for New York.
+Kansas City continues a 12-game stretch against AL West opponents, taking on the Texas Rangers.
+Kris Bubic (1-4, 7.41 ERA) will get the start for the Royals.
+Oakland's Paul Blackburn (6-3, 2.97 ERA) will take the mound to open a three-game series against the American League-leading Yankees as part of a 10-game road trip.

 Comments / 0